Mercury13/unicodia/develop.md

 ﻿# How to develop?
-* Toolkit can probably run on W7, but Qt Creator, main development environment, absolutely needs W10
+* Toolkit can probably run on W7, but Qt Creator, the main development environment, absolutely needs W10
 * Download/find all tools for building.
 * Ensure that your Qt has MinGW 11+.
 Or make a custom kit of some MinGW Qt and MSYS compiler; tested Qt 6.1.3, 6.7.0.
 I actually use 6.1.3 as the last supporting W7 and fast enough on W10.
 * Compile and run AutoBuilder.